ManosL/UFC-MMA-Fight-Predictor/README.md

 <weight_class>|<title_fight(true or false)>|<rounds(3 or 5)>|<fighter_1_id>|<fighter_2_id>
 ```
 where fighters' ID should be taken from dataset given in the `-f` parameter.
+- Demo trains a `RandomForestClassifier` with 150 estimators and the dataset is converted to be a
+Double Difference dataset, because with these configurations I saw that out classifier gave the best
+results.
+For more details, check `Report.pdf`.
 - Note that because I could not take the gender of the fighters from their pages, I find initially
 using a library, which is prone to error.
 Thus, there is a case that a correct matchup will raise
 an error related to making matchup between fighters of different gender.